paullarkiin/KotlinWeb/README.md

 # KotlinWeb
-Exploring kotlin JS based on talk by jetbrains
+Exploring kotlin JS which was inspired by the Jetbrains KotlinJS talk at KotlinConf 2019